Unifi Hotspot

 • LOG_AUTH_WEBHOOK_URL=https://yourWebService

-The webhook driver will send a POST request to the provided webservice everytime a user connects to the Wi-Fi hotspot.
+The webhook driver will send a POST request to the provided web service every time a user connects to the Wi-Fi hotspot.

 Google Sheets

-To configure Google Sheets the following environment variables must be set
+To configure Google Sheets, the following environment variables must be set:

 Google Sheets Authentication

-Set up your google project & enable the sheets API
+Set up Your Google Project & Enable the Sheets API

 1. Go to the Google Developers Console